Three-state coherent control using narrowband and passband sequences: Arbitrary population transfer between two lower states

-It is worth mentioning that the construction methods of the NB and PB sequences can be generalized to achieve arbitrary population transfer between two ground states in the three-level system.
-In the following, we make use of the $N=5$ pulses sequence as examples to illustrate this issue.
-To make a distinction, we call the NB5 and PB5 sequences as the $\mathrm{S}_\mathrm{a}$--NB5 and $\mathrm{S}_\mathrm{a}$--PB5 sequences in the strength modulation, while we label them as the $\mathrm{P}_\mathrm{a}$--NB5 and $\mathrm{P}_\mathrm{a}$--PB5X sequences in the phase modulation.
+The construction method of NB and PB sequences is readily generalized to achieve arbitrary population transfer between two lower states in the three-state system.
+In the following, we make use of the pulse number $N=5$ as examples to illustrate this issue.
+To make a distinction, we call the NB5 and PB5 sequences as the $\mathrm{S}_\mathrm{a}$-NB5 and $\mathrm{S}_\mathrm{a}$-PB5 sequences in the strength modulation, while label them as the $\mathrm{P}_\mathrm{a}$-NB5 and $\mathrm{P}_\mathrm{a}$-PB5X sequences in the phase modulation.